Taste, Smell and Flavour

 Humans have 400 or so genes that code for olfactory receptors.
 Each gene codes for a different protein, and each protein interacts with a different set of molecules.
 On top of that, we have two alleles, or versions, of each gene: one that we inherited from our mothers, and one from our fathers.
 The two alleles may be the same, or they may have slight differences that influence how they interact with odorant molecules.
 In each olfactory sensory cell, just one allele of one of these genes is turned 'on.'

 Olfactory receptor genes vary a lot.
-Each person's combination of olfactory receptor alleles helps to determine what smells they can detect, and how sensitive they are to particular odors.
+Each person's combination of olfactory receptor alleles helps to determine what smells they can detect, and how sensitive they are to particular smells.